StyraInc/vscode-styra/src/README.md

 - adds a local commit with these version updates
 - generates a matching version git tag

-Thus, you need to:

-- Push the commit (updating package*.json) to github via a standard PR.
+Final steps:

+- The created tag is now on the branch, though, and we want it on main.
+So delete it with, e.g., `git tag -d v1.2.0`.
+- Create a pull request with the above changes (CHANGELOG, README, .vscodeignore, and package*.json).
+Title should be "release: n.n.n" and description should be "Bookkeeping for release n.n.n.".
+- Merge that PR to main, then on main recreate the tag, e.g.:
+  `git tag -a v1.2.0 -m "release 1.2.0"`
-- Push the new tag to github (example: `git push origin v1.0.1`)
+- Push the new tag to github (example: `git push origin v1.2.0`)

-Finally, be sure to post notice of the release in the `#proj-link` channel.
+- Post notice of the release in the `#proj-link` channel.
+- Post notice of the release in the Styra Community Slack, `#vscode` channel.

 ## Package for testing/code review only